Montenegro Packrafting, Tara River

 The final day of the expedition is full of adrenaline all the way to the finish line.
 Hit the water and get ready for the biggest rapids of the trip as you tackle the fastest section of the river, a 6km long run with a number of class III rapids.
 By now you'll be at home on the river and in the packraft, and had plenty of practice at controlling the raft down rapids.
 Your expert guides are on hand to help, and if anyone feels uncomfortable on any rapids there are ways to skirt around them on foot via the banks of the river.

 Finish the final stretch of the packrafting route down to the Bosnian border crossing, which marks the end of your expedition.
 Pack down the gear and hop in the van for the drive back through Montenegro to Nikšić, the second largest city in Montenegro and your host's hometown.
-Check in to a hotel and grab a well-earned shower after three days out in the wild.
+Check in to a hotel and grab a well-earned shower.
 Head out and enjoy a celebratory dinner and drinks in town to toast an epic mini-expedition successfully completed - your host knows the best spots in Nikšić.

 Day 5